Kenneth Tse: Teaching career

 Tse is currently the Professor of Saxophone at University of Iowa, President-elect of the North American Saxophone Alliance and the vice president of the International Saxophone Committee.
 He holds degrees from the University of Illinois Urbana-Champaign (D.M.A.), Indiana University (B.M., M.M. and Artist Diploma) and Hong Kong Academy for Performing Arts.
 He received the prestigious Artist Diploma from Indiana University School of Music.

-Tse's students have garnered high recognition through competitions and recordings as well as concert appearances.
-During the 2010 North American Saxophone Alliance National Competitions, Tse's students from University of Iowa won three of the top four awards in the conference's classical competitions (in both solo and chamber music categories), the first time for a single studio to do so in the history of the conference.
-In the same month, his students also won the top chamber music prize and the second solo prize at the Music Teachers' National Association Competitions.
-Moreover, to end the academic year, his graduate-student quartet also won the silver medal at the prestigious Fischoff National Chamber Music Competition.